pingcap/tidb-dev-guide/src/get-started/write-and-run-unit-tests.md

 Generally, if a test modifies global configs or fail points, it should be run in serial.

-When use parallel with range,  you need be careful .
+When use parallel with range,  you need be careful.

 In Go, the loop iterator variable is a single variable that takes different values in each loop iteration, so there is a very good chance that when you run this code you will see the last element printed for every iteration.
 You may use below paradigm to work around.